ewylie25/learningpaperone/README.md

 				The largest common substructure is saved in the "fragment dictionary".
 Chirality is ignored.
 		The number of times each fragment in the fragment dictionary matches succesfully every molecule is counted.
 		The fragments are sorted by the number of succesful matches.
 The ordinal position is the "rank".
-		The number of hits is divided by the number of molecules in the database, i.e. 10.000, and this is the frequency.
+		The number of hits is divided by the successful matches for the fragment with rank 1 to give the relative frequency or the total number fragment occurances to give the probability mass function.
 ```

 **english:**

 ```
-We make a database of 10 000 sentences from the english wikipedia.
-		10,30,60,100,200,400 of those sentences are randomly selected.
+We make a database of 10,000 sentences from the english wikipedia: 10, 30, 60, 100, 200, 400, 1000, and 2000 of those sentences are randomly selected.
 This is our "corpus".
 		- the sentences are combined to create the "fragment dictionary".
 The sentences are combined in the following way: for each sentence in the corpus: for each other sentence remaining: